Technical analysis

 Select-Object Identity, RecipientTypeDetails, WhenChanged, WhenCreated

-If RecipientTypeDetails shows SharedMailbox but the user still has it auto-mapped from the user-mailbox era, the fix is either to manually add it (step 5 above) or, in some cases, to remove and re-grant the permission to refresh the auto-mapping state.
+If RecipientTypeDetails shows SharedMailbox but the affected users still have the older mapping cached, the fix is either to add the mailbox manually (step five) or to remove and re-grant their permission to refresh the auto-mapping state.

 A weekly proactive query